What is a theory? Theories exist to explain phenomena, and the theoretical framework is the structure that supports a theory of a research study.

 - Makes you tackle basic questions and move from describing to generalizing.

-Without a theoretical framework, the structure for a study is unclear.
+Without a theoretical framework, the structure of a study is unclear.
 A theoretical framework provides you with scientific proof for your project because it proves that theories that exist support your research.

 Structuring your Framework